Ashoka University: Centres at Ashoka

-Institutional Collaborations
+Institutional collaborations

-Ashoka University has a number of international institutional collaborations with global university partners including UPenn, UMIchigan, Yale, Duke, King's College London, HEC Paris, SciencesPo Paris and many others.
-Faculty exchange, student exchange, and plans for collaborative programmes with international partners are a recognition of Ashoka's position.
+Ashoka University has a number of international institutional collaborations with university partners including UPenn, UMich, Yale, Duke, King's College London, HEC Paris, Sciences Po and many others.

-The university has accelerated its growth story and has signed MoUs with leading institutions around the globe.
 The University of Cambridge and Ashoka University have signed a Memorandum of Understanding in recognition of their mutual interest in promoting and furthering academic links between the two institutions.
 The Office of Global Education and Strategic Programmes (GESP) at Ashoka University signed a MoU with National University of Singapore (NUS) in January 2022.

 Ashoka University has also joined a consortium of five Indian Institutes of Technology (IIT Delhi, IIT Kanpur, IIT Bombay, IIT Jodhpur and IIT BHU, Varanasi) to sign a Memorandum of Understanding (MoU) with University at Buffalo, The State University of New York.
 The objective of this partnership is to establish a multiparty collaborative framework for long-term multi-institutional and international collaboration in educational and research fields.
 The research focus will be nanomaterials and nanotechnology, biotechnology, advanced sensors, photonics and cyber-physical systems including artificial intelligence.
 Ashoka University has further entered into a MoU with Max Healthcare Institute to initiate long-term, high-quality research collaborations.
 The collaboration aims to build a joint research program on genome analysis and data analysis that will include AI, ML and deep learning of various genetic and life-style diseases.